microsoft/MSLab/README.md

 # Project Description
  Deployment Automation of Windows Server 2016 labs on WS2016/Windows10 Hyper-V

  Simply deploy your lab just with these scripts and ISO file.

+ Major differentiator is that once hydrated (first 2 scripts), deploy takes ~5 minutes.
+Cleanup is ~10s.

- This solution is used in Microsoft Premier Workshop for Software Defined Storage.
+ This solution is used in Microsoft Premier Workshop for Software Defined Storage, Hyper-V and System Center VMM

  Check [this](https://github.com/Microsoft/ws2016lab/tree/master/Scenarios) page for end to end scenarios!
 It's just a small portion I wrote for internally for consultants and PFEs in Microsoft